-- 092200.3 All door and window jambs shall show a minimum 18 gauge stud full height from floor to structural deck or top of wall, jack studs, and head framing.
+- 092200.2 All framing shall be at a maximum of 16 inches on center minimum, 22 gauge metal studs. - 092200.3 All door and window jambs shall show a minimum 18 gauge stud full height from floor to structural deck or top of wall, jack studs, and head framing.
 A/E shall indicate stud gauges on door and window details. - 092200.4 Ceiling suspension attachment to structure above shall be designed and specified by A/E.